Prepare your own homemade ice cream with this easy no churn vanilla bean ice cream recipe. The whole family will love it.

 Be sure to see the recipe card below for full ingredients & instructions!

 - Whip the heavy whipping cream using a stand or hand mixer until firm peaks form.

 - Fold in the sweetened condensed milk and vanilla bean paste.

 - Pour the creamy mixture into a loaf pan, cover with plastic wrap, and freeze for at least 6 hours.

-Additionally, you can top your ice cream with any garnish you desire including:
+There are so many ways to customize this vanilla ice cream.
+You can top your ice cream with any garnish you desire, including:

 Recipe Tips and Tricks